-Chloramphenicol is an antibiotic used in DRBC plates to prevent bacteria growth.
+Chloramphenicol is an antibiotic used in DRBC plates to prevent bacterial growth.
 Unfortunately, chloramphenicol also inhibits the growth of dangerous fungi (Aspergillus, Penicillium, and Fusarium)

 Chloramphenicol is an antibiotic.
-This can be helpful to eliminate the bacteria which can form obscuring colonies in 24 hours while yeast and molds can take 5-10 days.
+This can be helpful to eliminate the bacteria which can form obscuring colonies in 24 hours while yeast and molds can take 5-10 days to grow.

-Unfortunately, chloramphenicol also inhibits the growth of fungi and it inhibits the most dangerous fungi on cannabis (Aspergillus, Penicillium, and Fusarium).
+Unfortunately, chloramphenicol also inhibits the growth of certain fungi, particularly the most dangerous fungi on cannabis: Aspergillus, Penicillium, and Fusarium.
 Below are peer-reviewed studies that demonstrate this effect:

 Comparing DRBC to PDA and qPCR